EricGomesGregory/DnD-Vault/Vault/Spelljammer/Lore/Planes/SylvanNebula/Dorchang.md

 ### Opptìr
 Opptìr is a cluster of small asteroids connected by hexagons brass tubes.
-Opptìr is a Duergar settlement owned by the Syr-Gaard grup.
+Opptìr is a Duergar settlement owned by the Syr-Gaard group.

-The Syr-Gaard grup is a joint venture between the clans Syr and Gaard for the development of new astral ships.
+The Syr-Gaard group is a joint venture between the clans Syr and Gaard for the development of new astral ships.